maicoin/max-websocket-docs/README.md

 __Important note__
 > * price and volume should be string
 > * timestamp and depth should be number
+> * rate limit when your request message over 20 per second
+> * rate limit when your request message over 200 per minute

 ## Keep connection